vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab1-Technical_Requirements/02-Technical_Requirements.md

 ####    Cognitive Services

 While the first lab focuses on the [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) Cognitive Service, Microsoft Azure allows you to create a cognitive service account that spans all services, or you can elect to create a cognitive service account for an individual service.
-In the following steps, you will create an account that spans cognitive services.
+In the following steps, you will create an account that spans all cognitive services.

 1. Open the [Azure Portal](https://portal.azure.com)

-1. Click **"+ Create Resource"** and then enter **cognitive services** in the search box
+1. Click **+ Create a Resource** and then enter **cognitive services** in the search box

 1. Choose **Cognitive Services** from the available options, then click **Create**